SylionApps/Squire-Stream-Template/README.md

 This repository contains 2 streams which make use of the EZTV (torrent tracker) API.
 The first EZTV-Mythbusters loads Mythbusters episodes and displays them in Squire and the second loads all shows from EZTV and displays them in Squire.
 For the EZTV 'all shows' plugin, a remote server keeps track of all available episodes from shows and updates every 30 minutes.
 The stream on your Mac simply requests this JSON and this is passed onto Squire — this avoids performance issues.

 ## Installation
 Download or clone this repository and double click on the .stm of your choice.
 The stream will be added automatically to Squire Helper.
-After a few minutes, the stream’s content will be available in the 'Shows' section on Squire.app. (**NB: At present 'Shows' streams are not available in the present version of Squire, currently in beta**)
+After a few minutes, the stream’s content will be available in the 'Shows' section on Squire.app.